Evaluating the Impact of Regulatory Policies on Social Welfare in Difference-in-Difference Settings: Introduction

 While the CiC approach introduced in the seminal work by \citet{AtheyImbens2006} can accommodate endogenous policy (treatment) assignment as well as time-varying potential outcome distributions, their identification result does not apply to the case where the potential outcomes exhibit some mass points (mixed distributions), as in Figure \ref{fig:Ceng}.\footnote{Mass points are common for a wide range of economic outcomes resulting from censoring \citep{bottomcoding1,topcoding1} or bunching \citep{bunching3,bunching4,bunching2,bunching5,bunching6,bunching7,bunching8}.} In fact, \citet{AtheyImbens2006} introduce the CiC approach for \emph{either} continuous \emph{or} discrete outcomes that are monotonic (time-varying) functions of a scalar unobservable with a time-invariant distribution across time.
-In sum, the CiC approach introduced in \citet{AtheyImbens2006} cannot be applied to evaluate the policies described above.
+In sum, the CiC approach introduced in \citet{AtheyImbens2006} should not be applied to evaluate the policies described above.

 The current paper provides an alternative, unifying identification result that applies to any type of outcome distribution, is invariant to monotonic transformations, allows for endogeneity of the policy assignment, and does not restrict the evolution of the marginal distribution, nor treatment effect heterogeneity.
 Our identification result exploits the stability of the dependence (copula) between treatment assignment and the untreated potential outcome across time without imposing restrictions on the structural function that generates the potential outcomes.

-Exploiting this identifying assumption, we provide a unifying partial identification result for the counterfactual distribution of the treatment group.
-Our copula stability (CS) bounds apply to any type of outcome distribution, whether it is continuous, mixed, or discrete.
-Our bounds shrink to the point-identification result in \citet{AtheyImbens2006} for outcomes with continuous, strictly increasing distributions.
-Indeed, we show that in this case our copula stability assumption is equivalent to the CiC conditions.
+Exploiting our copula stability (CS) assumption, we provide a unifying partial identification result for the counterfactual distribution of the treatment group.
+We then extend our analysis to the case where multiple pre-treatment periods are available.
+In this case, we show that if copula stability holds for multiple pre-treatment periods, then our multi-period CS bounds exploit the information from the pre-treatment periods to provide tighter bounds.\footnote{We use multi-period CS bounds to refer to CS bounds that use multiple pre-treatment periods.} The presence of multiple pre-treatment periods also allows us to provide a testable restriction of our model assumptions.
+We demonstrate our theoretical results numerically in Section \ref{sec:illustration_MP}.